-Plan International is a children’s rights organisation active in over 75 countries.
+Plan International is a children’s rights organization active in over 75 countries.
 The charity’s mission is to transform the lives of 100 million girls within the next five years.
 Technology is integral to Plan International’s ability to work effectively across borders and serve its stakeholders.
-Unfortunately, the organisation’s costly, disjointed legacy systems were impeding operational efficiency as well as security.
+Unfortunately, the organization’s costly, disjointed legacy systems were impeding operational efficiency as well as security.

 Automating and securing IT infrastructure

 The charity wanted to direct its limited funds and human resources away from manual IT work and toward mission-critical projects.
 Centralizing identity and access management (IAM) would allow the organization to make better strategic decisions through a sharper lens.
 The charity knew it needed flexible, frictionless IT infrastructure to help improve and measure its global impact.
 Security was also important because Plan International works with children and needs to protect sensitive data.

 Plan International wanted to adopt as many cloud-based solutions as possible to free up internal IT resources.
 The organization needed an IAM partner that could help steward this shift in operations—but business requirements such as capability and cost effectiveness weren’t its only criteria.
 Plan International was confident thatOkta shared in its philosophy and commitment to the humanitarian sector when the team learned about the Okta for Good initiative.

 Plan International quickly and painlessly implemented Okta’s Universal Directory, Single Sign-On, and Lifecycle Management solutions.
 To its users’ delight, the experience was seamless and no training was required.
 The organization can now manage access with greater ease and oversee accounts in a centralized location.
 It’s also able to leverage features such as real-time security reporting, and 6,000+ cloud application integrations with the Okta Integration Network.
 Okta has enabled faster deployments that avoid months of design and configuration.